Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Comprehensive changelog helps users understand what's changed between versions
 - Documentation of design decisions and architecture helps onboard new developers
 - When fixing tests, focus on making the implementation match the test expectations rather than changing tests
+- Systematic approach to fixing tests (read implementation, understand test, fix mismatch) is more efficient than trial and error

 ## Technical Insights